SnapEDA helps manufacturers find alternate chips in the semiconductor shortage

 The Transform Technology Summits start October 13th with Low-Code/No Code: Enabling Enterprise Agility.
 Register now!

-Car makers could suffer $100 billion in lost revenues in 2021 because of the semiconductor shortage according to KPMG.
+Carmakers could suffer $100 billion in lost revenues in 2021 because of the semiconductor shortage, according to KPMG.
 But SnapEDA is doing its best to help manufacturers find alternate chips for their products.

 Whipsawed by pandemic cancellations and then panic buying, the semiconductor market shortage has become a huge economic drag on a lot of industries.
-With disruptions to the global supply chain, there have been massive delays in the
+With disruptions to the global supply chain, there have been massive delays in the delivery of consumer goods, affecting everything from cars to household appliances.

 But Silicon Valley-based SnapEDA has the designs for entire catalogs of components — such as 75,000 components made by Panasonic — in its online catalog.
 More than 6.5 million parts are in the database.

-“I created SnapEDA because I wanted to help product developers innovate faster,” said Natasha Baker, CEO of SnapEDA, in an interview with VentureBeat.
+“I created SnapEDA because I wanted to help product developers innovate faster,” SnapEDA CEO Natasha Baker said in an interview with VentureBeat.
 “Think of it like GitHub for electronics as a good analogy.
 But basically, it’s a place where product developers can go and get all the resources that they need to design electronics faster.”

-It turns out that SnapEDA became the nexus of a supply and demand hub that is playing a critical role during the shortage.
+As it turns out, SnapEDA became the nexus of a supply and demand hub that is playing a critical role during the shortage.

 “We deeply understand the needs of electrical engineers and product developers because we work with them so closely,” Baker said.
-“But at the same time, we also understand what’s happening in the component supplier world, because those are our customers.
+“But at the same time, we also understand what’s happening in the component supplier world because those are our customers.
 We talk to them all the time.
 So we’re at this really interesting intersection.”

 The pandemic shortage

-The challenge is that there are a couple of things causing the shortage.
+The challenge is that a couple of factors are contributing to the shortage.

-“Our economy is doing really well and in that sense we’re seeing a crazy demand for consumer industrial and medical electronics.
+“Our economy is doing really well, and in that sense we’re seeing a [huge] demand for consumer industrial and medical electronics.
 There is just such massive demand for chips,” she said.
 “And so all these components suppliers are having record years.
-But at the same time with the pandemic, we’re obviously seeing a global shortage of components and chips.
+But at the same time, with the pandemic we’re obviously seeing a global shortage of components and chips.
 And this is due to the shutdowns due to the pandemic, among other things.
 And what’s interesting is that this isn’t just affecting chips.
-It’s also affecting, you know, electromechanical components, and other types of components as well.
+It’s also affecting, you know, electromechanical components and other types of components as well.
 They’re all seeing shortages across the board.”

-Engineers began tell the company they wanted better insights into the supply chain because they didn’t want to design a part into a product that wasn’t available.
-Suppliers also didn’t want parts promoted that weren’t available.
+Engineers began telling the company they wanted better insights into the supply chain because they didn’t want to design an unavailable part into a product.
+And suppliers didn’t want parts promoted that weren’t available.

-“We have new features to help drive people towards the parts that are available,” she said.
+“We have new features to help drive people toward the parts that are available,” she said.
 “We pull in all their stock and availability data, and we give engineers transparency into what is available in the supply chain.”

 On top of that, SnapEDA can recommend alternative parts that will work when a particular part is out of stock.
 And the company is tracking the parts that are in high availability.